jdevuyst/tableaux/README.md

 # What are Dynamic Tableaux?

-In my dissertation (a work in progress) I describe tableau systems for various dynamic modal logic, including public announcement logics.
+In my dissertation (soon to be available) I describe tableau systems for various dynamic modal logic, including public announcement logics.
 These tableau systems have rules that closely mirror the 'dynamic' semantics of dynamic modal logics.

 A short and very technical abstract by me: http://jdevuyst.appspot.com/abstracts/2013/jdevuyst-dynamic_tableaux_for_PAL-lics13-abstract.pdf